0

 Engineering Article

-Why Radial-Load FEA Alone Is Not Enough
+Why Radial-Load FEAAlone Is Not Enough

 For forged wheel applications, vertical load is only one part of the engineering picture.
 LFI also reviews spoke-root stress, hub-pad loading, bolt-seat behavior, rim-barrel stress, and combined static road-load cases where relevant.